Severe Acute Respiratory Syndrome (SARS) in Children

 What causes SARS in a child?

 SARS is caused by a type of coronavirus.
 The virus is called SARS-associated coronavirus (SARS-CoV).
 It's not caused by SARS-CoV-2, which causes COVID-19.
 But the viruses are similar.
 Coronaviruses most often cause mild to moderate upper-respiratory illness.
 They can cause respiratory, digestive, liver, and nervous system diseases in animals.
 Researchers think that SARS is a virus that spread from animals to people.

 SARS-CoV spreads through close contact with someone who is infected with SARS.
-When a person with SARS coughs or sneezes, small drops of fluid from the nose and mouth virus can spray up to 3 feet.
+When a person with SARS coughs or sneezes, small drops of fluid from the nose and mouth can spray up to 3 feet.
 They may land on a child’s mouth, nose, or eyes.
 The virus also can spread when a child touches an object with droplets on it and then touches their mouth, nose, or eyes.

 A child who has been exposed to SARS may not yet be ill.
 A child should have their temperature and health watched for 10 days.
 The child should also stay home from school or daycare, wash hands often, and cover their mouth and nose when coughing or sneezing.

 Which children are at risk for SARS?

 A child is more at risk for SARS if they are in an area where SARS is active or if they've had contact with a person who has SARS.
 This means living with someone with SARS or kissing, hugging, or sharing cups or eating utensils.

 What are the symptoms of SARS in a child?